clebin/SpectrumAssetMaker/README.md

 ### Tileset format ###

-Each tile in your tileset should have the following custom properties set:
+For classic Spectrum, each tile in your tileset should have the following custom properties set:

 * flash (boolean)